OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

 .. option:: -input_file_list <filename>

     Specify a text file with an input filename on each line.
-See :example:`filelist`.
+See :example:`gdalbuildvrt-filelist`.

 .. option:: -q